Europe

 Ten Hotels in Amsterdam

+Click Here for the Best Amsterdam Hotel Deals!
 My work takes me to Amsterdam frequently.
 In fact, in the last 6 months, I have been to Amsterdam seventeen times and counting.
 So I figured I should write a special post on the hotels I have stayed in Amsterdam.
-When booking a hotel for work, especially in a city like Amsterdam, I consider the following factors: Location – I like to wind down after work by going out for a quick bite or...
+When booking a hotel for work, especially in a city like Amsterdam, I consider the following factors: Location – I like to wind down after work...

 Read more »